 What's the Difference Between ADS-B Out and ADS-B In?

-ADS-B will allow air traffic controllers and other participating aircraft to receive extremely accurate information about an aircraft's location and flight path, which, in turn, will allow for safer operations, reduced separation standards between aircraft, more direct flight routes and cost savings for operators.
+Automated dependent surveillance-broadcast equipment (ADS-B) equipment allows air traffic controllers and other participating aircraft to receive extremely accurate information about an aircraft's location and flight path, which, in turn, allows for safer operations, reduced separation standards between aircraft, more direct flight routes, and cost savings for operators.

 Other Helpful Information: